-Are you considering divorce or separation from your partner but dread the thought of a messy and contentious court battle?
-Are you and your partner able to communicate in an open and honest way in order to decide the terms of your divorce?
+Are you considering divorce or separation from your partner but dread the thought of a messy, contentious court battle?
+Are you and your partner able to communicate openly and honestly to decide the terms of your divorce?
 Do you want to avoid spending many thousands of dollars on a drawn-out contested court hearing?
-Do you both still honestly care about one another and want to treat each other with respect, integrity and kindness during and after your divorce or separation?
+Do you both still honestly care about one another and want to treat each other with respect, integrity, and kindness during and after your divorce or separation?

-Once the terms are worked out for all the issues (children, property, debt, retirement accounts, spousal and/or child support, etc.) it is put in the form of a written settlement agreement.
+Once the terms are worked out for all the issues (children, property, debt, retirement accounts, spousal or child support, etc.), it is put in the form of a written settlement agreement.
 Only then is the divorce action filed with the courts.
-In this way, the timing of the case is controlled by the parties, not by the court’s calendar.
+In this way, the case’s timing is controlled by the parties, not by the court’s calendar.
 The parties can then request an uncontested hearing date.

 Collaborative Law attorneys have been specially trained in this methodology and, as required by our guiding principles, we are so committed to the idea of reaching an agreement, if we are not successful, the attorneys must withdraw.
-Fortunately, this rarely happens as most cases using this method are settled to the satisfaction of both parties.
+Fortunately, this rarely happens as most cases using this method are settled to both parties satisfaction.

-If you would like to learn more about collaborative divorce and whether it is right for you, please call our office at 866-5500 and ask for Kerry Clark Jordan.
+If you would like to learn more about collaborative law, divorce, and whether it is right for you, please contact our office at 207-866-5500 and ask for Kerry Clark Jordan.
 She would be happy to speak with you.

 Jane S.E.
 Clayton, Esq.
 (207) 947-6915

 Steven J. Mogul, Esq.
 (207) 942-4644